NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 Load balancer distributes incoming traffic across multiple servers using simple algorithms (e.g., round-robin), ensuring even load distribution.
 Reverse proxy can act as a load balancer but offers additional features like User authentication and validation(example block this ip address), URL interception and smart routing, SSL termination and Caching In short, a reverse proxy not only balances load but also adds flexibility and security layers, making it a more versatile choice.

+#### 🧩 Why can't I just use Docker instead of Kubernetes?
+Docker was introduced to solve the problem of "it works on my machine but not on yours."
+Containers package your application with all its dependencies, making it portable and consistent across environments.
+Containers are also lightweight, spin up quickly, and make better use of system resources compared to running multiple full VMs.
+This allows for more efficient resource utilization, especially in cloud or virtualized environments.
+However, Docker alone is not enough for production-grade deployments.
+##### 🚨 Limitations of Docker without Kubernetes:
+Containers are ephemeral (short-lived).
+If one crashes, it must be restarted manually or with basic Docker tools.
+Networking is fragile.
+If one container communicates with another using its IP, and that container restarts, its IP may change — breaking communication.
+Docker doesn't natively provide service discovery, load balancing, high availability, or self-healing.

+#### ✅ Why Kubernetes?
+Kubernetes was designed to orchestrate containers at scale.
+It handles:
+* Service discovery and stable networking between containers
+* Automatic restarts, scaling, and self-healing of failed containers
+* Load balancing traffic
+* High availability through clusters
+* Disaster recovery features

+#### 🌐 My Use Case
+For local development and testing, Docker is great.
+But for production, I used a managed Kubernetes service (Elastic Kubernetes Service(EKS)) to ensure
+Stability, Scalability, High availability and Easier maintenance and disaster recovery

 #### 🔍 For a detailed explanation of Monolithic/Microservice architecture & Proxies, please check the Prerequisites folder.

 #### ✅ Issues Faced